wso2/samples-apim/README.md

 1.Deploying API Manager pattern-1 and automating a sample backend service in gcloud Kubernetes Engine

-2.Pod autoscaling in Kubernetes
+2.Rolling updates on WSO2 API Manager

-3.Rolling updates on API Manager in Kubernetes
+3.Autoscaling WSO2 API Manager based on the production load